 The Handbook for Healthcare is a website for caregivers and healthcare personnel with over 5 million visits every year.
-The website can easily be visited with mobile phones netbooks and tablets through the latest web technique responsive design.
+The website can easily be visited with mobile phones netbooks and tablets through the web technique responsive design.

 The Handbook for Healthcare is based on the Swedish Health and Medical Service Act (HSL) and Social Services Act (SOL).
 It is designed to help meet national goals for health and medical care in Sweden.
 Its contents primarily concern the care of adult patients.